 Complete with the original Latin on facing pages and an inviting introduction, Michael Fontaine’s engaging translation makes this searching exploration of grief available to readers once again.

 2. Marcus Tullius Cicero.
 How to Tell a Joke: An Ancient Guide to the Art of Humor.
 Princeton University Press.
-Translation: Korean.
+Translations: Korean, Indonesian.